ropensci/dev_guide/README.md

 * whenever there's a push to master, the book is built on Travis to a _book folder whose content is then pushed from Travis to the gh-pages branch.

-* whenever there's a push to dev, the book is built on Travis to a _book folder whose content is then pushed from Travis to the dev-site branch that gets deployed to Netlify.
+* whenever there's a push to dev, the book is built on Travis to a _book folder whose content is then pushed from Travis to the dev-site branch that gets deployed to Netlify at [this address](https://devdevguide.netlify.com/).

 We copied this setup from [this Data Carpentry repo](https://github.com/datacarpentry/R-ecology-lesson).